 The old bone china Santa Claus figurines were arranged in a row, along the top of our rickety black and white television set, right in front of the tall, Blue Mountain pottery vase.

-There were other sets of bells to be hung as well, and they were attached with small nails to both the front door, and the hall door.
+There were other sets of bells to be hung as well, and they were attached with small nails to both our front door, and the hall door.
 Every time someone opened or closed the doors the bells would sound, reminding us that Christmas was coming.

 The star of the show came in next – a spruce tree, cut fresh from the bush, behind the old house.
 Sometimes there was still snow on the branches, and we’d create a little bit of a mess as we dragged it through the kitchen, into the living room.